ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 Vamos a Leer is an initiative I started with the local Neighborhood Focus community.
 Over the course of the semester, I have been conversing with them to see exactly what literary resources/aid they require in order to better enhance their current program.
 We are working on creating sustainable partnerships with churches/Furman connections in the area for a more regular corp of volunteers for their reading program, as well as applying for grants to acquire money for growing their bilingual library and possibly working that into curriculum.

 About the Millennium Fellow

-Renee Neves and is a sophomore Spanish major at Furman University.
-She is originally from Danbury, Connecticut.
-She loves learning about how to be a more effective leader to others and within her greater community!
-Due to this, her involvement with Furman's Shucker Leadership Institute is the main focus of her on-campus passions.
-Her recent work within Hispanic communities however has inspired her to see what she can accomplish in the realm of literacy with students.
-She feels strongly that language barriers should not impede or prevent learning from occurring within classrooms.
+My name is Renee Neves and I am a sophomore Spanish major at Furman University.
+I am originally from Danbury, Connecticut.
+I love learning about how to be a more effective leader to others and within my greater community!
+Due to this, my involvement with Furman's Shucker Leadership Institute is the main focus of my on-campus passions.
+My recent work within Hispanic communities however has inspired me to see what I can accomplish in the realm of literacy with students.
+I feel strongly that language barriers should not impede or prevent learning from occurring within classrooms.